 Work with STRYKER NBC Reconnaissance Teams.

-Work with Special Forces Units.
+and Work with Special Forces Units.

 Conducts decontamination operations.